F0lha/elasticsearch/docs/ESOF/Report 3.md

 <a name="process"/>
 Process View
 ------------
+The Process View deals with the dynamic aspects of the system, explains the system processes and how they communicate, and focuses on the runtime behavior of the system.
+The Process View addresses concurrency, distribution, integrators, performance, and scalability.
+The UML Diagram used to represent Process View is the Activity Diagram.

 Activity diagrams are graphical representations of workflows of stepwise activities and actions with support for choice, iteration and concurrency.
 In the Unified Modeling Language, activity diagrams are intended to model both computational and organizational processes.
 The Activity Diagram below represents the Process View of Elasticsearch:
 <p align="center">
   <img src="images/process.PNG" >